TiBeN/shortcutd/README.md

     $ shortcutd [-v] <config-file>

 `-v` option enables verbose mode.
-Additionnaly to common verbose logs, every keys press/releases events are logged.
+Additionnaly to common verbose logs, every key press/release events are logged.
 This is especially useful to test device nodes and to get the name of the key codes.

-`shortcutd` does not daemonize itself but can easily be launched like a systemd service.
-Simply put the following into a systemd service configuration file:
+`shortcutd` does not daemonize itself but can easily be launched as a `systemd` service.
+Simply put the following into a `systemd service configuration file`:

     [Unit]
     Description=Shortcutd